raresteak/py/print-List-of-tuples.md

-One liner printing an List of tuples
+One liner printing a List of tuples

 ```
 myListOfTuples=[('a','b','c'),('d','e','f')]